-This committee is chaired by the Group CEO Kentaro Okuda and also consists of one representative executive officer other than the Group CEO appointed by the Chairman, Chief Compliance Officer (CCO), the Chief Risk Officer (CRO), Chief Financial Officer (CFO), Divisional Heads (responsible for execution of business in each division) and other persons designated by the Chairman.
-The Executive Management Board has delegated authority to the Group Risk Management Committee to deliberate and determine important matters concerning enterprise risk management of the Nomura Group.
+This committee is chaired by Kentaro Okuda, the Representative Executive Officer, President, and the Group CEO, and also consists of one representative executive officer other than the Representative Executive Officer, President, and the Group CEO appointed by the Chairman, Chief Compliance Officer (CCO), the Chief Risk Officer (CRO), Chief Financial Officer (CFO), Divisional Heads (responsible for execution of business in each division) and other persons designated by the Chairman.
+The Executive Management Board has delegated authority to this committee to deliberate and determine important matters concerning enterprise risk management of the Nomura Group.